AdobeDocs/experience-manager-assets-essentials.en/help/permission-management-best-practices.md

 * Size: A folder must not contain too many assets.
 It might lead to usability issues and can become difficult to manage.

 * Intuitive: The folder structure must be easy to browse and intuitive for the end users.
-Users must be able to intuitively identify where to upload a new asset in the folder structure.
+Users must be able to easily identify where to upload a new asset in the folder structure.

-There are various possible folder structure types.
+There are various possible folder structure types that you can use for your organization.
 The following are the most recommended folder structures:

-* Function and categorization
+* Function and categorization based
    ![Function and Categorization](assets/function-categorization.png)

 * Campaign based